Reviews You Can Rely On

 pur plus 11-cup pitcher - the drop-in filters on the pur plus pitcher work pretty well to...

-This is still strong for most city water supplies, but not a substitute for a dedicated RO system if your water has unusual heavy metal concentrations.
-We'd recommend getting your water tested directly if you have specific concerns.
+It's worth noting that many of these elements are trace minerals that are necessary for normal bodily function in small doses.
+Keeping this in mind, the Pur is still a strong option for most city water supplies, but not a substitute for a dedicated RO system if your water has unusual metal or mineral concentrations.

 Taste